 To eliminate Quasar remote access trojan our malware researchers recommend scanning your computer with Spyhunter.

-More examples of RATs are Sakula, DarkComet and FlawedAmmyy.
-The problem is that tools of this type are often used to perform illegal actions (i.e. steal sensitive information, accounts).
-Very often people who have their computers infected with RATs end up experiencing financial, data loss, having their computers infected with other malware and so on.
-That is why it is important to remove tools of this type the second they were detected/discovered on the operating system.
+More examples of RATs are Sakula, DarkComet, and FlawedAmmyy.
+These tools are often used to perform illegal actions (i.e. steal sensitive information and accounts).
+People with computers infected by RATs often end up experiencing financial, data loss, infections with other malware, and so on.
+When detected/discovered on the operating system.